wpzoom/wpzoom-forms/readme.txt

 == Changelog ==

 = 2.0.0 =
-* New: A completely rebuilt, dedicated drag-and-drop form builder — no longer dependent on the block editor, so it's faster, more reliable, and free of conflicts with other plugins and themes.
+* New: A completely rebuilt, dedicated drag-and-drop form builder — no longer dependent on the block editor, so it's faster, more reliable, and free of conflicts.
-* New: Redesigned, professional form-building interface focused on ease of use for beginners.
-* New: Form templates library with a searchable template picker.
-* New: Built-in spam protection (honeypot, reCAPTCHA, and Cloudflare Turnstile) and improved email notifications.
-* New: Submissions are now saved in WordPress and viewable in the admin.
-* Improved: Cleaner, lighter frontend markup and styling, with optional form themes and wide/full alignment support.
-* Compatibility: Your existing forms are preserved and keep rendering exactly as before.
-They are only upgraded to the new builder when you open and save them — nothing changes automatically on update.

 = 1.3.9 =
 * Added compatibility for WordPress 7.0